Film Formats

 Long time ago when I participated in such things as Review Nights at the Camera Club, I showed my series of photos from the Detroit Zoo to a local gallery operator who asked, “What camera did you use?”

-Sure, that’s a curiosity we camera nerds get hung up on—but it’s a tool.
+Sure, that’s a curiosity we camera nerds get hung up on—but the camera is a tool.
 Nobody asks a mechanic, “Hey what kind of wrench do you use?”
 Or maybe they do.

-These were done with a 35mm Nikon FM3, but I also owned and used a 6x9cm view camera back in the day—both of which employ the same 2:3 aspect ratio.
-The cameras handle entirely differently—the Nikon is really portable and quick to operate, the Arca-Swiss et al. relatively unwieldy but encourages an intensional and deliberate work habit—and their resolution and grainy-ness differ widely, so the images hold differing amounts of information.
+These were done with a 35mm Nikon FM3, but I also owned an Arca-Swiss view camera with a 6x9cm roll-film back.
+Both 35mm and view camera employ a 2:3 aspect ratio.
+The cameras handle entirely differently — the Nikon is really portable and quick to operate, the Arca-Swiss relatively unwieldy, though it encourages an intensional and deliberate work habit.
+And their resolution and grainy-ness differ widely, so the images hold differing amounts of information.
 But we photo-philes gotta resist assigning ‘value’ to one format over the other.
 Which is what I suspect this gallerist was getting at.